Ranadeep-Layak/portfolio-website/README.md

 - Contact info (email, phone, location)
 - Social links (LinkedIn, GitHub)

-Edit and redeploy backend to update content.
+Edit the `defaultData` object in script.js and redeploy frontend to update content.

+### Backend Customization
+If needed, default data is also in `portfolio-backend/server.js` (lines 50-165) for API fallback.

 ## 🛠️ Tech Stack